 What kind of support do you provide for family caregivers?

 As a family member suffering loss, your well-being is important, too.
-Just as we care for a dying loved one, Unity is also aware of your needs and seeks to be a source of support and encouragement during this difficult time.
+Just as we care for a dying loved one, Hospice of Hope is also aware of your needs and seeks to be a source of support and encouragement during this difficult time.
 Our focus is on the patient and the family rather than the disease.

 After a loved one passes, we want your last memories to be special and positive.
-We want you to feel your family member was in good hands with Unity Hospice.
+We want you to feel your family member was in good hands with Hospice of Hope.

 How can I help my family understand the reasons for hospice care?